matthewberger/matthewberger.github.io/teaching/vis/fall2018/syllabus/index.md

 ### Late Submission Policy

 If an assignment is not submitted on its due date, it may still be submitted within the proceeding 24 hours, but the submission will receive a 15% penality.
-The submission for such an assignment on Brightspace will be closed past the due date, thus please email the instructor directly with the assignment for late submissions.
 Beyond 24 hours, no credit for assignments will be given.
 No exceptions.

 ### Regrading Policy